 I wrote up some tips for that post and I'll repeat them here (since the recipes are similar) to ensure you have recipe success with your own mini vegan apple muffins:

 - Please do not substitute the gluten-free flour blend I recommend with coconut flour.
 Coconut flour is not an easy flour to work with and this recipe will not work if you use it.
-Coconut flour will NOT work with this recipe.
-So don’t try, K? 🙂
+To make this particular recipe gluten-free, a gluten-free flour blend must be used.
+Coconut flour (or any other single gluten-free flour like almond or oat etc.) will NOT work with this recipe without making major modifications.

-- The only flour I’ve tested this recipe with is Bob’s Red Mill Gluten Free All Purpose Baking Flour. <– Click that link to see what it looks like.
-You can buy it through that Amazon link or look for it at your store.
-Don’t use the Bob’s gluten-free flour with the blue label, it does not work the same as this one.
+- The only gf flour blend I’ve tested this recipe with is Bob’s Red Mill Gluten Free All Purpose Baking Flour. <– Click that link to see what it looks like.
+It's the one with the red label, not the blue label.
+You can buy it through that Amazon link or look for it at your grocery store.
 If this specific flour is not used, your results may not be the same as mine.

-- Note that the sugar and applesauce call for 1/4 cup PLUS 1 tbsp.
+- Note that the sugar and applesauce call for ¼ cup PLUS 1 tablespoon.
 Please don’t miss that extra 1 tablespoon of each ingredient.

 - Old Fashioned Cake Doughnut Mini Muffins